 It would have been impossible to describe how he knew the attack was coming - perhaps a shift in the wind, a change in the way the leaves rustled nearby - but Abe lunged to the side just as the machete came whistling over his head.

 With a leap that was rather graceful under the circumstances, Abe sprang away from the killer and hit the ground rolling.
 He got to his feet as quickly as he could, keeping his head down and his limbs close to his body to offer the smallest target possible to his pursuer.
-Somewhere far too close behind him he heard the swish of the machete cutting the air.
+Somewhere, far too close behind him, he heard the swish of the machete cutting the air.

-He started to break into a full-on run when he tripped and stumbled, landing face-first in the muddy dirt.
-Even as he struggled to get to his feet, his brain was noting the oddness of mud when it hadn't rained recently...and then he saw Kim – or what was left of her.
+He tried to run but tripped and stumbled, landing face-first in the muddy dirt.
+Even as he fought to get to his feet, he wondered how the ground had gotten so muddy – it wasn't raining.
+And then he saw Kim – or what was left of her.
 The dirt was soaked with blood.

 The blade came down -